 Accrued Performance Allocations - Performance allocations that are received in advance that remain subject to clawback are recorded as accrued performance allocations in the condensed consolidated balance sheets.
 The Company's share of net income or loss may differ from the stated ownership percentage interest in an entity if the governing documents prescribe a substantive non-proportionate earnings allocation formula or a preferred return to certain investors.
 The Company's share of earnings (losses) from equity method investments is determined using a balance sheet approach referred to as the hypothetical liquidation at book value ("HLBV") method.
 Under the HLBV method, at the end of each reporting period the Company calculates the accrued performance allocations that would be due to the Company for each fund pursuant to the fund agreements as if the fair value of the underlying investments were realized as of such date, irrespective of whether such amounts have been realized.
-As the fair value of underlying investments were realized as revenue, resulting in a negative adjustment to the accrued performance allocations to the Company to be less than the amount previously recognized as revenue, resulting in a negative adjustment to the accrued performance allocation to the general partner.
-In each scenario, it is necessary to calculate the accrued performance allocation on cumulative results compared to the accrued performance allocations for such fund have been fully reversed.
+As the fair value of underlying investments varies between reporting periods, it is necessary to make adjustments to amounts recorded as accrued performance allocations to reflect either (a) positive performance resulting in an increase in the accrued performance allocation to the general partner, or (b) negative performance that would cause the amount due to the Company to be less than the amount previously recognized as revenue, resulting in a negative adjustment to the accrued performance allocation to the general partner.
+In each scenario, it is necessary to calculate the accrued performance allocation on cumulative results compared to the accrued performance allocation to date and make the required positive or negative adjustments.
 The Company ceases to record negative performance allocations once previously accrued performance allocations for such fund have been fully reversed.
-The Company is not obligated to pay guaranteed returns or hurdles in this situation, and therefore, cannot have negative performance allocations over the life of a fund.
-The carrying amounts of equity method investments are reflected in accrued performance allocations on the condensed consolidated balance sheets as of June 30, 2024 and December 31, 2023, which are based on asset valuations
+The Company is not obligated to pay guaranteed returns or hurdles in this situation, and therefore, cannot have negative performance allocations over the l